-This erotic romance, urban fantasy is a paperback edition was published by Jove on September 26, 2002 and has 384 pages.
+This erotic romance, urban fantasy is a paperback edition that was published by Jove on September 26, 2002 and has 384 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Hit List, Killing Dance, Burnt Offerings, Narcissus in Chains, Obsidian Butterfly, Bite, Incubus Dreams, Micah, Danse Macabre, The Harlequin, Blood Noir, Skin Trade, Flirt, Bullet, Never After, Kiss the Dead, The First Death, Affliction, Guilty Pleasures, The Laughing Corpse, Circus of the Damned, "Shutdown", A Kiss of Shadows, Lunatic Café, A Caress of Twilight, Seduced by Moonlight, A Stroke of Midnight, Mistral’s Kiss, A Lick of Frost, Blue Moon, Dead Ice, Jason, Crimson Death
+Other books by this author which I have reviewed include Hit List, Killing Dance, Burnt Offerings, Narcissus in Chains, Obsidian Butterfly, Bite, Incubus Dreams, Micah, Danse Macabre, The Harlequin, Blood Noir, Skin Trade, Flirt, Bullet, Never After, Kiss the Dead, The First Death, Affliction, Guilty Pleasures, The Laughing Corpse, Circus of the Damned, "Shutdown", A Kiss of Shadows, Lunatic Café, A Caress of Twilight, Seduced by Moonlight, A Stroke of Midnight, Mistral’s Kiss, A Lick of Frost, Blue Moon, Dead Ice, Jason, Crimson Death

 Fifth in the Anita Blake, Vampire Hunter urban fantasy series set in a contemporary St. Louis, Missouri.

 I’ll give Jean-Claude points for persistence.
 I suppose being alive for several hundred years helps you take the long view.
 It’s interesting that Jean-Claude doesn’t have the power he has later in the series.
 It’s also interesting going back, re-reading and discovering where the various pivotal moments occur.
 Such as Anita finally giving into her desire to touch Jean-Claude.
 Aur first encounter with the rotting corpse effect…ick!

 Then there’s the respect Dolph has for Anita’s abilities and the support he gives her.